stpch/penumbra-blockchain-explorer/README.md

 <https://ui.penumbra.zone/> don't seem to provide fitting ones for this task.

 The project uses CSS modules with the global CSS and theme at `src/lib/css`.
-It uses modern CSS with variables, flex, grid, animations, etc. Most component styles can be overridden by passing `classNames`.
+It uses modern CSS with variables, flex, grid, animations, etc. Most component can be overridden by passing `classNames`.
 PostCSS plugins add additional features such as normalizing and nesting.
 Tailwind was  considered but ultimately I went for this approach as I haven't used Tailwind in a while.

 The `Poppins` and `Work Sans` fonts are loaded with `next/font/google` whereas `Iosevka` is built from source and loaded with `next/font/local` from `src/lib/fonts`.